dmikalova/keyforge-scripts/amasser/README.md

   - An initial sync of 1000 decks to DoK can take 10 minutes.
   - An initial sync of 1000 decks to TCO can take 6 hours due to rate limiting.
 - Syncing runs in the background - once started the extension popup can be closed without interrupting the sync.
+- Syncs are atomic so if a fail occurs the next sync will pick up where it left off.
 - Syncing can automatically run daily while the browser is open and on each visit or deck scan in MV as long as you are logged in to each site.
 - Includes fun, inspiring, and thought-provoking quotes to ponder while waiting for the sync to complete.
-- Brilliant graphic design that is bright enough to be seen anywhere from Hub City to the Macis Swamps.
+- Brilliant graphic design that is bright enough to be seen across the Crucible all the way from Hub City to the Macis Swamps.

 ## Known issues